jwharm/java-gi/README.md

   For example, in Fedora, to install the gir files for GTK4 and LibAdwaita, execute: `sudo dnf install gtk4-devel glib-devel libadwaita-devel gobject-introspection-devel`
 - Running `gradle build` is enough to generate and build gtk4 bindings.

-The resulting jar files are located in the `gtk4/build/libs` folder.
+The resulting jar files are located in the `[module]/build/libs` folders.

-If you encounter errors about an unsupported `class file version`, make sure that Gradle is at least version 7.6.
+If you encounter errors about an unsupported class file version, make sure that Gradle is at least version 7.6.

 ## Features

 Some interesting features of the bindings that java-gi generates:

 ### Coverage

 Almost all types, functions and parameters defined in the GIR files for GTK and GStreamer are supported by java-gi.
 Even complex function signatures with combinations of arrays, callbacks, out-parameters and varargs are handled correctly.

 ### Javadoc

-GtkDoc API docstrings are translated into Javadoc, so they are directly available in your IDE.
+The API docstrings are translated into Javadoc, so they are directly available in your IDE.

 As an example, the generated documentation of `gtk_button_get_icon_name` contains links to other methods, and specifies the return value.
 This is all translated to valid Javadoc:

 ```java
 /**
  * Returns the icon name of the button.